wheresvic/legendary/README.md

 This is a curated list of such articles (soft limit 100):

+1. [System design - Job Scheduler](https://segment.com/blog/introducing-centrifuge/), A very neat article on design an event processing engine in a high fault environment.
+Use a write heavy database to segment jobs and a co-ordinating service to execute the jobs.
+The database itself consists of simple `job` and `job_state_transition` tables.

 1. [What is functional programming all about](http://www.lihaoyi.com/post/WhatsFunctionalProgrammingAllAbout.html), The core of Functional Programming is thinking about data-flow rather than control-flow

 1. [Web design in 4 minutes](http://jgthms.com/web-design-in-4-minutes/), A very very basic css styling walkthrough!